Transitional Ministry Education - week I only

 Lodging will be at the Mercy Conference and Retreat Center.
 Participants can expect simple yet comfortable retreat-style accommodations in a suburban neighborhood with lush grounds for outdoor exercise and contemplation.

-Check-in begins on Monday.
+We ask that all participants arrange to arrive and check into Mercy Center no later than Noon on Monday, April 27.
+Orientation will begin promptly after lunch (which is provided) with opening worship at 1:00pm.
 Participants must check out of their rooms by 9:00am on Friday.
 Please schedule your return flights to depart after 1:00pm on Friday.
 If you are arriving to St Louis via plane or train, please arrange transportation to and from Mercy Center (i.e. Uber or Lyft.)

 Spouses, while welcome, are responsible for their own meals if they are not participating in the training.